 - Entry Requirements

-You'll need 200 UCAS tariff points including at least a grade C in English Literature at A-Level.
-All applicants must show that they have a good level of spoken or written English, and if English is not your first language you'll need to demonstrate the ability to study in English.
+You’ll need 80 UCAS points to join this programme (formerly 200 UCAS points) including at least a grade C in English Literature at A-Level.
+All applicants must show that they have a good level of spoken or written English, and if English is not your first language you’ll need to demonstrate the ability to study in English.
 Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.

 - How will I be assessed?